 Who is Te Hīkoi?

 Te Hīkoi is the abbreviated version of Ko te hīkoi, mā ngā ākonga.
-This statement conveys our kaupapa ‘the walk is for students’ and has been interpreted for us as ‘a journey into the future with and for our learners’.
+This statement conveys our kaupapa ‘the walk is for learners’ and has been interpreted for us as ‘a journey into the future with and for our learners’.

 Te Hīkoi kaupapa (responsibilities)

-- Enrolling students
+- Enrolling learners

 - Monitoring the quality of the programmes delivered

-- Reporting to the Ministry of Education and school principals
+- Reporting to the Ministry of Education and School Principals.

 Matua Les Hoerara